jamesray1/CV/sustainable-energy-innovation.md

 <!-- wp:heading -->
 <h2><b>Demand Response Management</b></h2>
 <!-- /wp:heading -->

+Redgrid will develop an app on its platform for this.

 <!-- wp:paragraph -->
 <p><a href="https://www.greensync.com.au/" target="_blank" rel="noopener noreferrer">Greensync</a>: DRM for non-residential entities.</p>